 Citizen input is sought during the course of the year, and public notice sent of project amendments, new projects, the Consolidated Plan and CAPER.
-Please see RC CAPER Notice Affadavit Attachment for a copy of the CAPER notice for FY2018.
+The draft CAPER was posted online so that residents could comment, the public notice was posted in the Pioneer Press which has a bigger distribution and a public hearing will be held on September 16th, 2021.